Write-For-Change/emaildrafter/README.md

 # emaildrafter
-An app to let people draft personalised emails for a good cause
+An app to let people draft personalised emails for a good cause.